 There are far too many combinations of components and accessories for me to cover every kind of AR-15 upper receiver build.
 However, a lot of the aspects and procedures are the same in each upper receiver build.
 I will begin this “How to Build an AR-15 Upper Receiver” series of articles with a list and overview of the parts that typically make up an AR-15 upper receiver.
 I will also include a list of the parts that I chose to use in my personal AR-15.

 Before we get started, please understand that you should always be responsible and check your state and local laws for this type of project.
 I, and The Arms Guide overall, assume no responsibility for any laws or regulations you may violate or any injuries you may cause.
 You are responsible for your safety and for following your local laws.
-Ok, with that out of the way, let’s get started on going over the components that make up the AR-15 upper receiver.

 AR-15 Upper Receiver Components

-Gas block and tube: The different gas system types (rifle, mid-length, carbine) refer to where the gas port is located on the barrel.
+The different gas system types (rifle, mid-length, carbine) refer to where the gas port is located on the barrel.
 The length of the gas system is the deciding factor for what length gas tube you will need as well.
 The gas block goes over the barrel and usually under the rail/handguard.
 The gas tube goes into the gas block and into the upper receiver.
 If you decide you want an A2 style front sight instead of a gas block, the A2 front sight also serves as your gas block.
 Gas travels from behind the bullet exiting the barrel, through the gas port, into the gas block, down the gas tube and exits into the gas key on the bolt carrier.
 This gas pressure is what pushes the BCG (bolt carrier group) back into the buffer allowing for ejecting the spent casing and chambering a new round.

-Rail or Handguard: Rails and handguards fit over the barrel and are installed for the purpose of protecting your hands from the heat generated from firing the AR-15 and giving you the ability to attach accessories such as optics, sights, grips and flashlights.
+AR15 Rails and handguards fit over the barrel and are installed for the purpose of protecting your hands from the heat generated from firing the AR-15 and giving you the ability to attach accessories such as optics, sights, grips and flashlights.

-Charging handle: A Charging handle is what you will use to “charge” the AR-15.
+A Charging handle is what you will use to “charge” the AR-15.
 Think of it as racking the slide on a hand gun to load a round into the chamber; only instead of a slide, it is a charging handle.
 The charging handle does not move when the AR-15 is fired.
 It is only used when the BCG needs to be moved to the open position to clear a malfunction or load a round into the chamber.

-Forward assist: If your bolt does not fully close, a few whacks on the forward assist should force it into place.
+If your bolt does not fully close, a few whacks on the forward assist should force it into place.
 Some upper receivers do not have a forward assist as some users either do not feel they perform a necessary function, or do not like their appearance.
 I will be covering how to install a forward assist onto the AR-15 upper receiver.

-Ejection port cover: In the closed position, the ejection port cover protects the upper and BCG from dust, dirt and other debris.
+In the closed position, the ejection port cover protects the upper and BCG from dust, dirt and other debris.
 The only function of the ejection port cover is to be open or closed.
 A cover has to be manually closed, but it opens automatically when the BCG moves to the rear.
 Some AR-15 upper receivers do not have an ejection port cover but I will be covering how to install one.

 My AR-15 Upper Receiver Components